EFanZh/efanzh.github.io/content/blog/2018-09-10-category-theory-for-programmers-challenges.md

 - [Limit](https://en.wikipedia.org/wiki/Limit_(category_theory))
   - A universal cone.
 - [Monoid](https://en.wikipedia.org/wiki/Monoid_(category_theory))
-  - An object *M* together with two morphisms
+  - An object *M* in a monoidal category together with two morphisms
     - *μ*: *M* ⊗ *M* → *M* called *multiplication*,
     - *η*: *I* → *M* called *unit*.
+  - Or, is it a category of a single object?
 - [Monoidal category](https://en.wikipedia.org/wiki/Monoidal_category)
   - A category **C** equipped with a bifunctor ⊗: **C** × **C** → **C** that is associative up to a natural isomorphism, and an object *I* that is both a left and right identity for ⊗, again up to a natural isomorphism.